 In the Christmas episode in season 3, the club is given the choice between volunteering at a homeless shelter for the holidays and filming a Christmas special.
 They arrive near the end and we are clearly supposed to see it as a noble heartwarming moment which ignores the fact that they filmed the special anyway and arrived later.
 It wouldn't be as troubling but for the way the writers obviously want this to be seen as a selfless moment on their part.
 The message comes across "Do the right thing but only if it doesn't cost you anything".

 One episode had a visit by Blanche's estranged daughter Rebecca, who, during her time in Paris, has become very overweight.
-Rebecca wants to introduce her mother to her boyfriend, who's an asshole: he verbally abuses her and makes cruel, rude comments about her weight.
+Rebecca wants to introduce her mother to her boyfriend Jeremy, who's a massive Jerk Ass: he verbally abuses her and makes cruel, rude comments about her weight.
 This is treated as unacceptable, and she dumps him in the end.
 But the moral of the story breaks, because the whole first half of the episode involves some fat jokes being made at her expense (either by snarky Sophia or by dumb Rose ) and ends with Blanche suggesting they go outside rather than the previous intent to eat some cheesecake.
 It's somewhat justified in that Sophia can't censor her statements due to a stroke and Rose is, to be frank, too stupid to realize that she's being mean; furthermore, Blanche's initial statements about Rebecca's weight are treated as serious by the younger woman, who makes it clear that she won't take her mother's interference any longer.
 But still, it could have been presented better—especially because Rebecca was later recast, with a much thinner actress playing the role.

 A Hannah Montana episode where Miley goes out with a rich boy and his parents make fun of her accent and stereotype her.
 They're portrayed as jerks for this and get comeuppance.
 Earlier in the same episode Miley said that they talked funny and the Zany Scheme of the episode involves everyone donning bad British accents.